 Instructions

-Cook the corn.
-Measure 3 quarts of water into a 10+ quart pot and add the hominy and garlic.
 Bring to a boil, partially cover the pot, and simmer gently over medium-low heat until the corn is thoroughly tender — at a minimum, between 3 – 4 hours.
 Add water as necessary to keep the water level more or less constant.
 Slower, longer cooking only means better pozole.

-Cook the meat.
-While the corn is simmering, place all the meats in another large pot, cover with 4 quarts of water, add 2 tablespoons salt, and bring to a boil.
+Bring to a boil.
 Skim off the grayish foam that rises during the next few minutes, then add half the chopped onions leaving the rest for condiments at serving.
 Partially cover the pot and simmer over medium-low heat until all the meat is thoroughly tender, about 2 hours.
-Remove the meat from the broth and let cool.
+Remove the meat from the heat and allow the meat to cool in the broth.

-Season the pozole.
-While the corn and meat are cooking, rehydrate the ancho chiles in enough hot water to cover (lay a small plate on top to keep them submerged) for about 20 minutes.
-Purée the chiles, liquid and all, in a blender or food processor.
+Place a small plate or another item on top of the chiles to keep them submerged and let steep for about 20 minutes.
+Pour the chiles, liquid and all, into a blender or food processor.

-When the corn is tender, press the chile mixture through a medium-mesh strainer directly into the simmering liquid.
-Add the pork broth, oregano, cumin and 1 tablespoon salt, partially cover, and simmer for 1 hour.
+Next, add the pork broth and 1 tablespoon salt, partially cover, and simmer for 1 hour.

 Serve.
-When you’re ready to serve, set out bowls of the condiments for your guests to add to their steaming, fragrant bowlfuls: the lime wedges, sliced cabbage or lettuce, sliced radishes, oregano, and onion.
+When you’re ready to serve, set out bowls of the condiments for your guests to add to their steaming, fragrant bowlfuls: the lime wedges, sliced cabbage or lettuce, sliced radishes, cilantro and onion.

-Serve and Enjoy!
+Enjoy!

 Excellent post!
 I will definitely try your recipe.
 Stop by and say hi, http://saltpepperbrilliant.wordpress.com/